 With a crayon, the leaves came to life on the blank paper.

 I previously unwrapped a few broken crayons we had lying around.
 Henry and George rubbed the paper using the side of the crayons.
 Coloring it in and magically drawing leaves of all different sorts!

 Play a Matching Game with Leaf Rubbings

 I had the second set of leaves waiting for the boys to match up to their leaf rubbings.

 What shape was the leaf?
 Is it long or more round?

 What are the edges like?
 Are they smooth or jagged?

 What do the lines of the leaf (the veins) look like?

 Some leaves were obvious and the boys found their match in a second.

-Others were very close and couldn’t be determined until the others has been determined, just to be sure.
+Others were very close.
+They couldn’t be determined until the other leaves had been matched, just to be sure.